 Oracle BPM Runtime

 Oracle BPM Runtime or “service infrastructure” provides the internal message transport infrastructure for connecting components and enabling data flow.
-The service infrastructure is responsible for routing messages along the wire connections between services, service components, and references.
+The service infrastructure is responsible for routing messages along with the wire connections between services, service components, and references.
 BPEL Service Engine For process orchestration of synchronous and asynchronous

 BPEL processes BPMN Service Engine